Last updated Monday July 03 2023

 We reserve the right to provide a paperback version where no hardback is available, in which case we will charge the paperback price.If a paperback version is ordered, but is not available, we may send the customer the hardback version at the paperback price.

 If your are an individual within the EU who is purchasing as a consumer, then you have a right to cancel your contract under the UK Consumer Contracts Regulations.
 However, we offer an even wider rights of cancellation and return to all purchasers.
 If for any reason you are not satisfied with your purchase of physical goods, please notify us that you want to cancel your contract and return the items (if you have received them) in their original condition within 30 days from the date of receipt (but no later).
-To contact us about a cancellation or return, please use our support portal, or submit this cancellation form (form opens in a new window).
+To contact us about a cancellation or return, please use our support portal.
 If we receive your cancellation notification after your items have entered our order system for processing then they will be dispatched to you but you may still return them to us within 30 days of receipt.
 In the case of CDs, DVDs, videos and any other audio, video, multimedia or software products sold in hard copy form, your right to cancel and return the goods as set out above only applies where such products are unopened and the seal on the goods remains unbroken.
 We can only accept the return of opened items if they are faulty.

 Once we have received your returned items (or once you have notified us you are cancelling a contract for goods which are not yet in our order processing system) we will issue a full refund for the price of the item paid by you using the same means of payment as you used for the initial transaction, or supply you with a new one, at your option.
 If you are an individual in the EU who is purchasing as a consumer and you paid an original delivery charge, then we will also refund our standard delivery charge.
 You will have to bear the return postage cost unless the return is the result of our error (including faulty or damaged goods), in which case please contact us on 0845 630 1111 and we will arrange a free of charge collection.
 Calls cost 3p per minute plus your phone company's access charge.